Shairam/ballerina-sp-tracing/README.md

 ![Honeycomb](images/observer-01.png "Ballerina-Honeycomb")

-- **Create Order** : To perform actions on student this management service, a console based client program has been written in Ballerina for your ease of making requests.
+- **Make Requests** : To perform actions on student  management service, a console based client program has been written in Ballerina for your ease of making requests.

 ## Prerequisites